-Get the latest insights on price movement and trend analysis of Cement in different regions across the world (Asia, Europe, North America, Latin America, and the Middle East & Africa).
+Get the latest insights on price movement and trends analysis of Cement in different regions across the world (Asia, Europe, North America, Latin America, and the Middle East & Africa).

-Cement Price Trend for the H2 of 2022
+Cement Price Trends for the Second Half of 2022

 However, the price revived in mid-September as construction activities resumed.
 As the prices of pet coke decreased it increased the profitability of manufacturers.
 Also, the cement quotations were hiked by 15-20 kg/bag in the eastern and western regions.
 Similar trends were seen in the Chinese market, where the cement prices averaged 55.95 USD/MT (Spot FD China) (approx..) towards the end of December 22.